 When Joe McMiller applied for a job as a quality assurance tester at a private company, he experienced a lot of things that several of us face: apprehension about not having the same qualifications as the others and nervousness surrounding the social rules surrounding the experience.
-However, these feelings are valid, and much higher in proportion for someone with autism, just like Joe does.
+However, these feelings are valid and much higher in proportion for someone with autism, just like Joe does.

 Individuals with autism have often found it challenging to find work.
 But as companies begin to recognize the skills neurodiverse professionals can bring into the workplace, they are making greater efforts to hire them.
 In addition, the changing nature of work and the rise of technology adoption in the workplace requires diverse talent.

-Structured Interviews:
+Structured Interviews

-Provide Accommodations:
+Provide Accommodations

 - Allow them to use a fidget device

-Skill Assessment:
+Skill Assessment

-Ensuring Objectivity:
+Ensuring Objectivity

-Thus, it is very important to be aware of the impact that unconscious biases may have on the recruitment decisions.
+Thus, it is very important to be aware of the impact that unconscious biases may have on recruitment decisions.
 Ensure that all the psychometric assessments regarding the competency of a candidate are done.
 Steps involved to ensure that unconscious biases may be reduced can be as simple as ensuring that every neurodiverse candidate is observed by several different assessors, or by making sure that the team goes through unconscious bias training.
 Thus, it is very important to train your interviewers on neurodiversity.

-it is important to note that the disabled community is equally important and deserving of more representation.
-As more companies recognise the value of neurodiverse individuals in their organisations, competition for this talent will increase.
+When it comes to diversity, equality, and inclusion initiatives, it is important to note that the disabled community is equally important and deserving of more representation.
+As more companies recognize the value of neurodiverse individuals in their organizations, competition for this talent will increase.
 Mentioned below are some considerations for recruiting and hiring teams to review neuro-diverse candidates:

 - Do not be easily swayed by social norms.
 The candidate may not smile or make eye contact as easily as the others.

-- Prep the candidate beforehand by telling them exactly what to expect- the interview process, how many people will be present and who they will be, the duration of the interview etc.
+- Prep the candidate beforehand by telling them exactly what to expect- the interview process, how many people will be present and who they will be, the duration of the interview, etc.

 - Try reducing their anxiety, if they display signs of any.
-Allow them to relax and to be comfortable in the interview setting.
+Allow them to relax and be comfortable in the interview setting.

 - Moreover, avoid using vague/ambiguous language during the interview.
 Try to be as clear and transparent with them as possible.